 How do I become part of this project?

 We rely on you, our wonderful partners and volunteers to help us make these events possible.
 You’re sure to pick up some sweet culinary knowledge along the way!
-Please follow us on Facebook or look in our events calendar to see our upcoming events.
+Please join our Facebook group or look in our events calendar to see our upcoming events.
+Any questions?
+Email firstname.lastname@example.org.